 - 1 cup milk chocolate chips

-- Preheat oven to 350ºF and line a rimmed baking sheet with a Reynolds Cookie Baking Sheet.
+- Preheat oven to 350ºF and line a rimmed baking sheet with parchment paper or a nonstick baking mat.

 - Using an electric mixer on medium speed, cream together the butter, sugar and vanilla until smooth.
 Stir in flour and salt just until a dough forms.
 You should be able to squeeze the dough into a ball and have it hold it’s shape; if it’s overly crumbly add 1-2 teaspoons of water to get the desired texture.
 Fold in almonds and toffee bits.

-- Place the dough onto a Reynolds Cookie Baking Sheet and shape it into a disc.
-Wrap the dough in the parchment and place it into the fridge for 1 hour or until firm.
+- Place the dough onto a sheet of parchment or nonstick mat and shape it into a disc.
+Wrap the dough in plastic wrap and place it into the fridge for 1 hour or until firm.

 - Remove from oven and let the cookies sit for 5 minutes.
 Carefully transfer the cookies to a cooling rack.